-In addition to following BHA Policy on briefings in Chapter 5, as part of the briefing packet for EHV families, the PHA will include a written notice that the PHA will assist the family with moves under portability.
+In addition to following BHA Policy on briefings in Chapter 5, as part of the briefing packet for EHV families, BHA will include a written notice that BHA will assist the family with moves under portability.

-For limited English proficient (LEP) applicants, the PHA will provide interpretation services in accordance with the PHA's LEP plan (See Chapter 2).
+For limited English proficient (LEP) applicants, BHA will provide interpretation services in accordance with BHA's LEP plan (See Chapter 2).